Command Chains Reference

 Decision Points:

-- Spec-Kit Compatibility: These commands are for Spec-Kit format only.
+specfact govern enforce sdd [BUNDLE]for all SDD enforcement workflows. - Spec-Kit Compatibility: SDD constitution commands are removed.
 SpecFact uses modular project bundles internally.

 Expected Outcomes: